opensafely/documentation/docs/repositories.md

 - Have a new repository created for you in the `opensafely` GitHub organisation
 - Create a repository in your own GitHub account, and request to have this transferred to the `opensafely` GitHub organisation later

-### Default opensafely repository settings
+### Default repository settings in the GitHub `opensafely` organisation

 Any repositories created within, or transferred to, the `opensafely` organisation, will be configured with the settings, listed below:

 - Deletion of branches on merge: enabled
-- Branch protection for `master` and `main` branches: enabled
+- Branch protection for `master` and `main` branches: enabled (mandatory)
 - Require a pull request review before merging: disabled

+You can [contact Tech Support](how-to-get-help.md/#slack) to request changes to your repository settings; those listed as *mandatory* above cannot be changed.

 ### New researchers and projects

-When you are approved to start working on an OpenSAFELY research project, you will be added to the `opensafely` GitHub organisation.
-Within the `opensafely` GitHub organisation, you’ll be added to the `researchers` team.
+When you are approved to start working on an OpenSAFELY research project, you will be added to the `opensafely` GitHub organisation to provide repository access.

 Contact [Tech Support](how-to-get-help.md/#slack) and ask them to create a new repository for your research, or transfer a repository from your personal GitHub account into the `opensafely` GitHub organisation (depending on your preference, and whether you have an existing repository to transfer).

-Newly-created and trasnferred repositories will be configured with the settings listed in [Default `opensafely` repository settings](#default-opensafely-repository-settings), above.
+Newly-created and transferred repositories will be configured with the settings listed in [default `opensafely` repository settings](#default-opensafely-repository-settings), above.

-Repositories will initially be public, but may be (temporarily) set to private at your request.
+Repositories will initially be public, but may be temporarily set to private at your request.
 See [Repository visibility](#repository-visibility) to make the right choice for your study.

 ### Established researchers and projects

 Contact [Tech Support](how-to-get-help.md/#slack) to request the creation of any additional repositories you require.
 Please provide a name for the repository when you make a request.
 Your repository name should be short but informative &mdash; browse [existing repo names](https://github.com/orgs/opensafely/repositories) for inspiration.

 All repositories will be created using the OpenSAFELY [research-template repo](https://github.com/opensafely/research-template).
-You can see a detailed breakdown of this repository’s structure in [Repository structure](#repository-structure).
+Refer to the [detailed breakdown of this repository’s structure](#repository-structure).

 ## Transferring your own repository to the `opensafely` GitHub organisation

-You may want to start work on a project before approval by creating a repository in your own GitHub account (see [instructions for how to do this](#creating-a-research-repository-in-your-own-github-account-so-that-you-can-transfer-it-later), below).
+You may want to start work on a project before approval by [creating a repository in your own GitHub account](#creating-a-research-repository-in-your-own-github-account-so-that-you-can-transfer-it-later).
 You can request that this repository is transferred to the `opensafely` organisation at a later date.

 !!! warning
     Creating a repository owned by your GitHub user account will enable you to: